kakoee/CarND-Vehicle-Detection/writeup_vehicle_detection_kakoee.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using LinearSVS function.
 I also tried a GridSearchCV classifier for SVM. which gave me a very good accuracy of 99.1%. but, the model took long time to predict.
+I finally used SVM with kernel=RBF (with YCrCb colorspace). the results were much better than LinearSVC.
+But, the training and prediction took longer.
+All the models I tried are in the root of repository with extension "*.sav"

 Also, to improve the accuracy I cropped two car images from test3.jpg and test5.jpg. and feed those custom samples to the classifier for better training.
 This was because I could not predict those test images well.
 So, I decided to add them to the training set.
-Here is those new training files: test_images/Train1.png test_images/Train2.png
+Here is those new training files: test_images/Train*.png

 Also, I created a nocar version of test images and extracted training set for them for the notcar class (test_images_nocar folder).
 The new training set are extracted in below folder.
-(I wrote a function in all_function.py for that(crop_images).) new training set folder: "custom_train_set"
+(I wrote a function in all_function.py for that(crop_images).) new training set folder:
+"custom_train_set"

 After the training I used Pickle module to save the model and load it for the later runs.